 Establish a routine by checking out each evening.
 Make a list of anything you need to do, getting it down on paper will get it out of your head.
 Now, take a little time out before bed to embrace the calm and find a sense of peace, ensure that you take this small moment to relax whether you enjoy a bath or read a book.
 Alternatively (or as well as!), factor in a small moment for yourself during each day with this walking meditation the soulful words combined with the fresh air will leave you feeling rejuvenated.

 On the day: Set the scene

 Block: 5 minutes

 Scents send signals to the part of the brain that controls memories and emotions.
 Often overlooked, creating a sensorial ambience in the home has been proven to help with depression, anxiety and seasonal affective disorder (SAD).
 Plus, every time you smell that aroma you’ll be transported back to the happy memories of this festive time.
-Scent your home with our Soulful Rituals Love fragrances sticks and candle.
+Scent your home with your favourite Private Collection fragrances sticks or candles.
 Take a moment to light the candle and place it at the heart of your home.
-It will fill the space with the beautiful scent of white jasmine blooms, and the sweet delicate aroma of rose.